The Best Vancouver Overnight Kids Camps

 Boyhood and Girlhood Halkett Bay Provincial Park

-Daily: Canoeing, snorkeling, intensive wilderness skills, martial art training, swimming, arts & crafts, front country tent camping and mindfulness sessions.
-Also we will have a weekly emphasis on “forest theatre” with on improv., storytelling and a focus on live action role playing (LARP).
+Daily: Snorkeling, wilderness skills, martial art training, swimming, arts & crafts, tent camping and mindfulness sessions.

 Specific: Hiking (3 times including a shoreline hike), build your own fishing rod, rafting building, climate change art project and forest foraging.